 General Content Writing Guidelines

-So stay away from bland descriptions or overly-salesy web copy.
+So, stay away from bland descriptions, overt sales techniques, or long copy about how great you are.
 Instead, write like you’re chatting with someone in person.
 Try writing your copy then reading it out loud to hear how it sounds.

 Put the important stuff first.

-If you don’t make what they’re looking for easy to find, they’re likely to navigate away.
+If you don’t make what the site visitor is looking for easy to find, they’re likely to navigate away.

 Headings and Headlines